zhaiyusci/Quick-1D-DVR/README.rst

 not use any OS-specific code so it should be fine.
 If any problem occur, raise an issue on Github.

-Also I provide an AppImage (for Linux) so the user can use it directly.
+Also I provide an binary (for Linux) so the user can use it directly.

 Maybe also an `exe` on Windows, let us see.